-"Participating Underwriter" shall mean Citigroup Global Markets Inc., or the original underwriter of the Bonds required to comply with the Rule in connection with offering of the Bonds.
+"Participating Underwriter" shall mean the original underwriter of the Bonds required to comply with the Rule in connection with offering of the Bonds.

 "Rule" shall mean Rule 15c2-12(b)(5) adopted by the Securities and Exchange Commission under the Securities Exchange Act of 1934, as the same may be amended from time to time.